 At the workplace

 We are passionate about our responsibility to »communicate development issues in a lively way«, as the development policy guidelines for Baden-Württemberg put it.
 Thus, in addition to dealing with current issues such as gender identities and the climate crisis, the programme offered also focuses on the involvement of all visitors (Goal 4).
+Through our offers of »Frei Luft Musik«, the Festival Centre and some workshops, we were able to get into conversation with new people from Ludwigsburg and involve them.
 This is also connected to the desire not only to address a more diverse audience, but also to be perceived as a more diverse workplace.
 In addition, the entire team of the Ludwigsburg Festival has been engaged in an opening process since 2020, accompanied by Handan Kaymak (Goal 3).

 In the festival business

-This first interim report ends with a short outlook on further plans: For more inclusion in everyday life (Goal 16), we also want to increase the possibility of participation in our programmes by means of admission prices and barrier-free as well as intergenerational offers.
-Likewise, further measures to mitigate climate change and its effects are to follow (Goal 13).
-This also includes the topic of CO2 balancing and measures to avoid or compensate for CO2.
+We have already added some achievements of the 2022 season to the interim balance sheet of the 2021 season.
+Nevertheless, we still have a lot to do and a lot of work to do.
+For more inclusion in everyday life (Goal 16), we also want to increase the possibility of participation in our programmes by means of admission prices and barrier-free as well as intergenerational offers.
+In 2022, the pricing has already been lowered somewhat.
+The offer for young festival guests in training was also extremely well used.
+The free offers of the marketplace concerts and the audio broadcasts to the Festival Centre were very well received and attended.
+These formats will therefore be continued and optimised.
+To mitigate climate change and its effects (Goal 13), we will be able to introduce concrete measures in our Festival operations with the help of the Sustainability 2023 Action Network.
 Thus, with openness to critical dialogue and a willingness to constantly innovate, we are working to implement the 17 goals and the resulting themes in our daily work.